edubart/lpegrex/README.md

 | Arbitrary capture | `$'string'` | `''->'string'` |
 | Expected match | `@'string' @rule` | `'string'^Expected_string rule^Expected_rule` |

-As you can notice the added syntax is mostly syntax sugar for common patterns used when defining programming language grammars.
+As you can notice the additional syntax is mostly sugar for common capture patterns that are used when defining programming language grammars.

 ## Folding auxiliary functions

-Here by folding we mean reducing a list of table captures into a single table.
-This is useful when generating ASTs because often we need to reduce a list of AST nodes into a single AST node (e.g. when reducing a call chain).
+Often we need to reduce a list of captured AST nodes into a single captured AST node (e.g. when reducing a call chain), here we call this operation folding.
 The following table demonstrates the four ways to fold a list of nodes:

 | Purpose | Example Input | Corresponding Output | Syntax |